og-cz/tala-pamahalaan/README.md

-This started as a reskin of a different project (Hugis ng Boto, an election-results map) and has since grown past it into a real multi-page app, but it deliberately kept that project's whole visual language rather than inventing a new one: the dark, near-black neutral palette, one typeface for everything, and color spent only where the data needs it (the map's choropleth scale, the timeline's current-term marker), not on branding.
+This started as a reskin of a different project (Hugis ng Boto, an election-results map) and has since grown past it into a real multi-page app, but it deliberately kept that project's whole visual language rather than inventing a new one: the dark, near-black neutral palette, one typeface for everything.
+Color is spent in exactly three places, each carrying real information rather than decorating chrome: the map's choropleth scale, a single validated blue ramp on the hierarchy diagram (lightest for a region, deepest for a city, so depth reads as color without ever touching the grayscale UI around it), and a two-color pair on the Compare chart for telling the two people apart.
 Text is kept to the minimum needed to read the data; there's no hero banner and no tagline under the wordmark, the numbers and the page structure are meant to carry the page.
 It now has:

-- **A home page** built around one thing: a real government hierarchy tree, region, then province, then city, then whoever currently holds each seat in it, all the way down to every sitting Councilor.
-Nothing is rendered until it's opened, a region expands to its provinces, a province to its cities, a city to its Mayor, Vice Mayor, and full Council, so the page stays fast with 19,647 officials behind it rather than trying to draw them all at once.
-Metro Manila's four districts sit in the tree exactly like any province, just with "No Governor on record" where a Governor would be, since there genuinely isn't one, not because the district was left out.
+- **A home page** built around one thing: a real government hierarchy, region, then province, then city, then whoever currently holds each seat in it, all the way down to every sitting Councilor.
+It opens as an actual node diagram, not a list: cards connected by drawn lines, colored by depth, that you pan by dragging and zoom with the scroll wheel or the on-screen controls, so the shape of a region (how many provinces, how big a city council actually is) is something you can see rather than just read.
+Opening a branch snap-pans the view to it, since most of a country-sized tree is off-screen at any moment and a click into empty space would otherwise look like nothing happened.
+A plain indented list (the original version of this) is still one click away as "List view," and is what phones open to by default, since dragging and pinching a canvas is a desktop-shaped way to work a page.
+Either view is built from the same lazy, click-to-expand data, nothing is drawn until it's opened, so the page stays fast with 19,647 officials behind it.
+Metro Manila's four districts sit in the hierarchy exactly like any province, just with "No Governor on record" where a Governor would be, since there genuinely isn't one, not because the district was left out.
 The national headline numbers sit above it, and the background on how the data is built and matched is tucked into a collapsed "About this data" section below it rather than sitting in front of the numbers.
 - **A global search bar**, in the header on every page, that finds any of the 19,647 currently